Cricket: Mitchell Santner axed from Black Caps test squad to play India

 Trent Boult has been ruled fit however, and will link up with usual seam-bowling partners Neil Wagner and Tim Southee, while Daryl Mitchell will provide options as squad cover after a strong test debut with the bat in against England Hamilton, and impressive recent form for the New Zealand XI and New Zealand A.

-Tom Blundell will remain at the top of the order alongside Tom Latham after his MCG century, with Jeet Raval dropped.
+After his MCG century, Blundell will remain at the top of the order alongside Tom Latham, with Jeet Raval dropped.

-Black Caps coach Gary Stead acknowledged some tough decisions had to be made.
+Stead acknowledged some tough decisions had to be made, with Jamieson edging out Henry thanks to the point of difference his pace and height provides.

-"With a squad of 13 we've put a priority on balance and making sure we have the needed variety and different options depending on the pitch conditions at the Basin Reserve," said Stead.

 "Kyle will offer us a point of difference with the bounce he could extract on what is traditionally a good surface in Wellington.